 By law in Australia, you MUST have your pet restrained in a moving vehicle.
 Whether it be a crate, a harness or properly restrained in the back of a ute for example.
 Gone are the days of your dog jumping in the passenger seat.

 While there is no law in regards to seat belts specifically, as a Vet, I’ve seen what happens when an un-belted pet is in an accident.
 Around 5000 dogs a year in Australia are injured or killed from falling from a moving vehicle, according to RSPCA stats.

 The RSPCA can also issue fines under “The Prevention of Cruelty to Animals Act”.
 If an unrestrained animal is injured, you could face up to 6 months jail and $5,500 in fines.

 So “click-clack, front and back” (including the crate if you’re using one).
 Most pet stores sell harnesses that you simply slide a belt through and fasten as normal.

-What to take on holidays for your pet?
+“What” to take on holidays with your pets?

 Like kids, the more familiar a pet is with their environment, the less stress.
 A pet travel bag makes life easy – but be sure to pack their everyday stuff that they know.